scribe-org/Scribe-Data/README.md

 # Supported Languages [`⇧`](#contents) <a id="supported-languages"></a>

-Scribe's goal is functional, feature-rich keyboards for all languages.
+Scribe's goal is functional, feature-rich keyboards and interfaces for all languages.
 Check the [data](https://github.com/scribe-org/Scribe-Data/tree/main/data) directory for queries for currently supported languages and those that have substantial data on [Wikidata](https://www.wikidata.org/).

 The following table shows the supported languages and the amount of data available for each on [Wikidata](https://www.wikidata.org/):